Urinary incontinence is the unintentional passing of urine. It's a common problem thought to affect millions of people.

 If you have urinary incontinence, cut down on alcohol and drinks containing caffeine, such as tea, coffee and cola.
 These can cause your kidneys to produce more urine and irritate your bladder.

-The recommended daily limits for alcohol consumption are:
+The recommended weekly limits for alcohol consumption are 14 units for men and women.

 A unit of alcohol is roughly half a pint of normal-strength lager or a single measure (25ml) of spirits.